 A new chain on a worn sprocket of a derailerless drivetrain, held in place by adjusting the position of the rear wheel, can have little enough slack to force it to engage, but still at a cost in efficiency and chain wear.

 A worn sprocket can often be turned over, doubling its wear life.
-But, avoid this trick if it worsens the chainline, or with the asymmetrical teeth of sprockets used with derailers, or with a fixed gear, coaster brake or kickback rear hub where the chain pulls from the bottom as well as the top.
+But, avoid this trick if it worsens the chainline, or with the asymmetrical (when new) teeth of sprockets used with derailers, or with a fixed gear, coaster brake or kickback rear hub where the chain pulls from the bottom as well as the top.